Yoga Mat FAQ

 Beginners and advanced yoga mats

 A teacher may require a more durable mat just because they use it more often.
 Your choice of yoga mat will be very personal and after a while, you may find that you have a preference for a particular type of yoga mat or combination of mats.
-No mat is too good for a beginner and no mat is not good enough for a teacher.
+No mat is too good for a beginner.

 Anti slip towels